torsina/discord.js-wiggle/README.md

 		* Reference to the wiggle instance attached to the command

 ## Locales
-Locales are a way to define the language of a user. eris-wiggle has built-in support for easy implementation of locales.
+Locales are a way to define the language of a user. discord.js-wiggle has built-in support for easy implementation of locales.

 To use locales, create a folder containg files of each locale.
 Each file should be named the name of the locale it corresponds to.
 For example, for an English locale, the file would be `en.json`.